HanniganAirQuality/MiniPOD/README.md

 | V3.2.0        | Initial Fix	 | Percy         | May 7, 2025   | File naming updated, changed clock adjust convention	|
 | V3.2.1        | Lot of Memory  | Percy         | May 8, 2025   | Fixes 3.2.0 issue creating files (probID "forgor")	|
 | V3.3.1        | USE THIS ONE | Percy         | Dec 9, 2025   | Optimizes memory by changing .print files	|

+## V3.2.1 --> V3.3.1: Memory Update Summary
+### V3.2.1
+Sketch uses 24686 bytes (76%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 1648 bytes (80%) of dynamic memory, leaving 400 bytes for local variables.
+Maximum is 2048 bytes.
+### V3.3.1
+Sketch uses 22368 bytes (69%) of program storage space.
+Maximum is 32256 bytes.
+Global variables use 1302 bytes (63%) of dynamic memory, leaving 746 bytes for local variables.
+Maximum is 2048 bytes.